U.S. saw second-most billion-dollar weather disasters on record in 2021

 A Texas-size cold wave

 A piece of the polar vortex broke away from the North Pole in mid-February, leading to a once-in-a-generation cold event in Texas that knocked out power to 10 million people.
 Residents suffered through the coldest air mass to visit since 1989, with temperatures some 40 degrees below normal.
 Houston dipped to 13 degrees, Dallas to minus-2 and Oklahoma City to minus-14.
 Galveston even saw thundersnow, with snow recorded as far south as Brownsville and the Mexican border.
-With a damage price tag of $24 billion, it was the year’s second most expensive weather event.
+With a damage price tag of $24 billion, it was the year’s second-most-expensive weather event.

 Tropical trouble, headlined by Ida